atharaq/atharaq.github.io/calc-1-f22/lesson12.md

 This is worth re-iterating: the key fact about exponential functions is that their **growth is proportional to their value**.
 We will see that this fact is reflected in their derivatives: $y^\prime$ is proportional to $y$, no matter where we look on the graph.

-Next time we will study derivatives of exponential functions and their inverses, logarithmic functions.
+Next we study derivatives of exponential functions and their inverses, logarithmic functions.
 Please review [Section 1.5 on exponential and logarithmic functions](https://openstax.org/books/calculus-volume-1/pages/1-5-exponential-and-logarithmic-functions) as well as [Section 3.9 on the derivatives of exponential and logarithmic functions](https://openstax.org/books/calculus-volume-1/pages/3-9-derivatives-of-exponential-and-logarithmic-functions).

 # Exponential Functions